 Ready to sign up for classes?
 You're just a few clicks away!

-Your registration priority for Fall 2020, Winter 2021 and Spring 2021 is based on the credits you have earned, including any credits in progress on your Winter 2019 schedule.
+Your registration priority for Fall 2020, Winter 2021 and Spring 2021 is based on the credits you have earned, including any credits in progress on your Winter 2020 schedule.
 Register anytime, at or after your scheduled time.

 You may count up to 38 transfer credits once credits are earned (recorded to your record) at Delta.
 All transfer credits must be evaluated and posted to your Delta academic record no later than three weeks prior to the start of Priority Registration to ensure proper day/time assignment.